rtCamp/gutenberg-fields-middleware/docs/textarea.md

 #### help:

-If set, a help text will be generated using help property as the content.
+Used to add help text below the field.

 - Type: `String`
 - Required: No